 Chapter 2 covered what to avoid.
 This one covers what to check for, and more importantly how to actually check it.
 A reliable casino tends to share four traits: fast and predictable payouts, stable rules, plain-language T&Cs, and a track record that goes back at least a couple of years.
 Reading that list doesn't help you much on its own — what matters is whether you can verify each trait on a specific casino in under five minutes.

 The four cards below cover what each trait looks like in practice and where to find the evidence.
 Payout speed shows up in withdrawal tests and forum reports.
 Rule stability shows up in changelogs and bonus T&Cs.
 Language clarity you can judge in 30 seconds on the landing page.
 Ownership history shows up on WHOIS records and licensing registers.
-None of this takes more than a coffee break to check — and it's the same process Good.Casino's XYES audit runs at scale.
+None of this takes more than a coffee break to check.

 Fast Payouts